 The base iMac Pro is said to feature 16GB memory and a 512GB SSD, and pricing is expected to start at around $2,000.

-The upcoming iMac Pro is expected to launch in the spring of 2022, perhaps at a spring event.
+The upcoming iMac Pro is expected to launch in the spring of 2022, perhaps at a spring event, but Apple could also hold it until the fall.
 It will replace the current Intel-based 27-inch iMac, one of the last Mac models to still use Intel processors.

 Apple suppliers began shipping components for the new 27-inch mini-LED iMac to assembly partners in December, with production set to begin on the machine in the near future to prepare for launch.